 About Anne Kreamer

 Anne Kreamer has been at the forefront of the media world from the beginning of her career.
-In the late 70s and into the 1980s she was Associate Director of International Programming for The Children’s Television Workshop, distributing and co-producing Sesame Street around the world.
-Extensive on-the-ground experience in markets as disparate as Japan, Taiwan, South Korea, Thailand, Malaysia, Singapore, Hong Kong, Haiti and Jamaica grounded Kreamer – decades before it became a buzzword – in the realities of operating in a highly interconnected global landscape.
+In the late 70s and into the 1980s she was Associate Director of International Programming for The Children’s Television Workshop, distributing and co-producing Sesame Street around the world

-She then helped launch groundbreaking SPY magazine, about which Dave Eggers has said, “It’s pretty safe to say that SPY was the most influential magazine of the 1980s.”
-In the 1990s she was Worldwide Creative Director for Nickelodeon and Nick at Nite, where she created and launched Nickelodeon magazine, in addition to launching the channel’s consumer products businesses, from the creation of an original toy line with Mattel to Nickelodeon’s first initiatives in interactive and on-line media.
+She then helped launch groundbreaking SPY magazine, and in the 1990s she was Worldwide Creative Director for Nickelodeon and Nick at Nite.
 In each professional endeavor, Kreamer identified large, untapped markets and invented successful products to fill the void.
 Marshalling the power of creative innovation is a core element of her philosophy, professional as well as personal.

 Anne then transitioned into a new career as a journalist and a columnist for the cutting-edge business magazine Fast Company, followed by a column she originated for Martha Stewart Living.
 In 2007, Anne published her first book, Going Gray, What I Learned About Beauty, Sex, Work, Motherhood, Authenticity And Everything Else That Matters, and wrote a Yahoo blog, “Going Gray, Getting Real.”
 Going Gray sparked an ongoing cultural debate and Anne became a sought-after expert on how media and marketing shape our notions of beauty and aging.